Tough Enough To Talk About It

 Tough Enough to Talk About It uses workplace presentations to provide employees with information on how to recognize mental health problems, how to ask about those issues, and how to arrange for help.
 The presenters also talk about how to recognize the signs of distress and depression and offers tips for self-care.
 The program is best suited to a minimum one-hour presentation.

-An SPRC staff member and a male volunteer facilitator deliver the information to groups of any size, from safety meetings to service clubs.
+A RCSP staff member and a volunteer facilitator deliver the information to groups of any size, from safety meetings to service clubs.
 Tough Enough volunteer facilitators offer a unique perspective through their personal stories about getting help with overwhelming stress from industry lifestyle, depression and other mental health problems.
 There is no cost for this presentation if it is within a 2 hour drive of Grande Prairie, AB.
 Click here to book a Tough Enough presentation at your workplace.